 Figure 2.

 A) A box plot of how the distribution of Shannon diversity of gastrointestinal microbiota is affected by diet and probiotic administration.
 B) Interaction diagram showing effect of probiotics and diet on mean Shannon diversity.
 The slopes of the lines illustrate the effect size of moving from the placebo to the probiotic treatment under each dietary condition.
-Both figure A and B use data from deep amplicon sequencing of stool samples taken from 120 patients with gastrointestinal infections following antibiotic treatment.
+Both panels A and B use data from deep amplicon sequencing of stool samples taken from 120 patients with gastrointestinal infections following antibiotic treatment.

 References